mrijken/check-config/docs/usage.md

 +line-length = 120
 ```

-Check Config will use the checkers as defined in `checkers.toml`, but you can specify another path:
+Check Config will use the checkers as defined in `check_config.toml`, but you can specify another path:

 ```shell
 check_config -p <path>